Tom's Guide Verdict

 We initially thought the metal hinges visible on the outside of the armrests marred the general appeal of the couch’s exterior, but quickly realised that having the lids face inwards meant you can reach for things while you’re sitting or lying on the sofa bed rather than reaching over to have a dig.

-Emma Sleep has managed to do all this for a three-seater sofa that’s actually smaller (and sleeker) than the original model of the 2.5-seater Koala Sofa Bed that’s still available to buy.
+Emma Sleep has managed to do all this for a three-seater sofa that’s actually smaller (and sleeker) than the original model of the 2.5-seater Koala Sofa Bed.

 We also like the fact that the couch comes with two waist/lumbar cushions.
 Even though they’re upholstered in the same dark grey fabric (removable and washable covers), they do add a little ‘texture’ to the drab look of the couch, and also provide a little lower back support if you or your guests should need it.

-Converting it into a bed takes seconds — you just fold the backrest forward, hook your fingers into the flap you see, then unfold.
-There are two folds in the mattress and you’ll notice a zip across the lower fold.
+Converting it into a bed takes seconds — you just fold the backrest forward onto the seat, hook your fingers into the flap you see, then unfold.
+There are two folds in the mattress and you’ll notice a zip across the lower one.
 Closing the zipper tightens the gap that forms when you open up the mattress, with the two pieces of foam (making up the seat of the couch) held together by a strip of the upholstery fabric.

 This strip (pictured below) is important as when you convert the bed back into a couch, it ensures the backrest and seat are flush against the frame again and there’s no sagging of the foam in the front.
 So zip it up when you’re lying on the bed, then unzip before you fold it back up.
 We can tell you from experience that if you don’t unzip, the seat’s front will hang slightly off the frame in the front when it’s in couch form.